netscaler/cloud-native-getting-started/openshift/README.md

 <frontend-ip from ingress_vpx_monitoring.yaml> grafana.beverages.com
 <frontend-ip from ingress_vpx_monitoring.yaml> prometheus.beverages.com
 ```
-16. Login to ``http://grafana.beverages.com:8080`` and do the following one time setup
+16. Login to ``http://grafana.beverages.com:8080`` and do the following one-time setup
 Login to portal using admin/admin credentials.
 Click on Add data source and select the Prometheus data source.
 Do the settings as shown below and click on save & test button.